top of page

 I have trained extensively throughout my career in various psychotherapeutic modalities.
 But, my focus has been on experiential therapies (not to be confused with “experimental”; experiential means "based in experience") and trauma-focused approaches, because I have always believed that the root of many mental health struggles is trauma, and that the path to change is experience.
 While talking about problems can be helpful, I believe having a transformative experience can change us in much more profound ways.

 I began learning mindfulness and experiential therapy at the Gestalt Institute of Toronto, where I completed their one-year professionals training program.
-I then went on to achieve Level A certification in Emotion-Focused Therapy, and now I have immersed myself in Somatic Trauma Therapy and the Sensorimotor Psychotherapy approach, which has become my primary modality of practice.
+I then went on to achieve Level A certification in Emotion-Focused Therapy, trained in Internal Family Systems and now I have immersed myself in Somatic Trauma Therapy and the Sensorimotor Psychotherapy approach, which has become my primary modality of practice.

 Sensorimotor Psychotherapy is a gentle, compassionate, trauma-focused approach.
 It works with the whole person, including their thoughts, feelings, behaviours, bodies, and relationships with people and the world around them.
 Treatment starts from the inside out, initially focusing on building somatic (body) capacity and nervous system regulation, and then moving out, with safety being the true focus of treatment throughout.
 Safety within one’s body and safety within one’s life.
 Because only once we feel safe can we open up to the world and thrive.